alibehravan/Nonlinear-Distortion-in-OFDM/README.md

 # Nonlinear-Distortion-in-OFDM
-Analysis of nonlinear distortion due to a power amplifier in OFDM.
+Analysis of nonlinear distortion due to a power amplifier in OFDM, implemented in Python.

 Main functionalities are OFDM transmitter and receiver, with possibility of over-sampling.